This video and article were created in response to a member of my men’s community asking, ” How do I truly let go of a woman?”

 I’d live every moment of it again to get where I am.
 The treasure I have now cannot be stolen or lost.

-My parents taught me lots of things, but emotional independence and resiliency weren’t among them.
+My parents taught me many things, but emotional independence and resiliency rooted in solid, unshakable self-acceptance weren’t among them.
 I don’t hold it against them.
 They couldn’t teach me what they didn’t have sorted out.
+I think they wanted this for me, but they also lived in a confusing story where their acceptance was firm, but they also risked displeasing God somehow and losing that acceptance.
+It was a confusing and insecure place to find a stable sense of value, worth, and significance.

-The intense feelings and emotions toward others that I had always thought were “love” was just neediness.
-I didn’t understand my value, worth, and significance, and what I thought was love was just those dependencies meeting an opportunity to get them most efficiently.
+The intense feelings and emotions toward others I had always thought were “love” were Eros, and now something I’d more bluntly label neediness.
+I didn’t understand my value, worth, and significance, and I thought love was just those dependencies meeting an opportunity to get them most efficiently.

 Eros is prone to all forms of pathological distortions, and it easily forms possessive-dependent relationships on any level.